AlphaFromOmega/InvertedFate/README.md

 # InvertedFate
-This project is not assosated with dorked or the Invert Fate team and is simply a fan maded project.
+This project is not assosated with Dorked or the Inverted Fate team and is simply a fan maded project.